in , , , ,

 Carbon Ceramic Brakes Mercedes AMG

-Carbon ceramic brake discs were first used in concord Planes in 1979 to increase the lifetime of brake discs from 600 landings to 3000 of them.
+Carbon ceramic brake discs were first used in Concord Planes in 1979 to increase the lifetime of brake discs from 600 landings to 3000 of them.
 In cars, it was initially introduced in sports cars, but now you can also find them as an option in decent SUVs and other performance vehicles.

 Conclusion